Early diagnosis is crucial, but identification without meaningful access to services is an empty effort.

-The evidence supporting early identification and intervention to address the needs of young children with developmental delays, is clear and unequivocal.
+The evidence supporting early identification and intervention to address the needs of young children with developmental delays is clear and unequivocal.
 Early intervention can have a profound impact on the quality of life for children and their families; the key to success is early screening, detection and treatment.
 Absent these vital services, children frequently enter school requiring more intensive and costly support, and generally never catch up to their peers.

 As a nonprofit, Sprouts is UNIQUE.
 We offer developmental and speech screening and assessment, but refer to the community for intervention services.
-Our FOCUS is to help all families find services that best fit their child’s need.
+Our focus is to help ALL families find services that best fit their child’s need.

-We continually educate the broader community about the importance of early screening and intervention, by making the ASQ screening link open to the general public.
-We’re building a larger long-term public health capacity by developing new partnerships to provide screenings which currently includes work with case managers, nurse-family partnerships, home visiting programs, churches, public and private schools, therapeutic court programs, childcare centers, physicians’ offices, and many more.
+We continually educate the broader community about the importance of early screening and intervention by making the ASQ screening link open to the general public.
+We’re building a larger long-term public health capacity by developing new partnerships to provide screenings which currently includes work with case managers, nurse-family partnerships, home visiting programs, churches, public and private schools, therapeutic court programs, childcare centers, physicians’ offices, and many others.

 The Sprouts Child Development website and social media sites provide targeted and actionable child development education and resources for families and caregivers.
 We offer resources to help anyone who has, or works with, young children to identify and learn what developmental skills and milestones a child should be mastering at certain times, and corresponding activities they can engage in with the child to promote those skills.
-For example, our Early Literacy videos focus on helping parents and caregivers recognize everyday early childhood actions and behaviors that are tied to early literacy.
+For example, our Early Literacy Videos focus on helping parents and caregivers recognize everyday early childhood actions and behaviors that are tied to early literacy.
 It isn’t hard to understand why, before viewing our videos, a parent may not realize that the fine motor skills developed by an eight-month-old picking up a Cheerio, are setting the stage for learning to write just a few years later.